LA AXARQUIA - A land of myths, bandits, miguelitos & above all beauty

-Colmenar is the capital of the Malaga Mountains.
-In 1485 this village was a complex of country houses owned by Hamet el Zuque the governor of Comares, but today it is a beautiful white village, hanging to a small hillock, on the side of a mountain and divided into two parts.
+In 1485 COLMENAR was a complex of country houses owned by Hamet el Zuque the Governor of Comares, but today it is a beautiful white village, hanging to a small hillock, on the side of a mountain and divided into two parts.
 The village is totally Moorish in appearance with lots of steep, twisty streets and consist of the high district (El Cerillo and the low (La Plaza).
 Many of the houses have tiny shrines that date from the 16th century on their outside walls.

-The village of Riogordo is a very pretty village near Lake Viñuela with the dramatic mountain backdrop of the Sierra del Rey and Alto de Gomer.
+RIOGORDO is a very pretty village near Lake Viñuela with the dramatic mountain backdrop of the Sierra del Rey and Alto de Gomer.
 This is an area of stunning natural beauty.
 The village was named after the river La Cueva that runs through it - the waters were "fat" with (full of) minerals.
 Here the Route of the Oil and Mountains finishes, and where in the past, the Phoenicians, Romans and Muslims chose to settle and then later the French.
 3 kms from the town are the Arab remains of Castle Aute and also the Hermitage de Jesus Nazareno erected in XVIIC.
-Riogordo is famous for its El Paso – Passion of Christ, performed every Holy Friday and Saturday with more than 400 locals taking part.
-It is an extremely moving and unforgettable experience that will move you to tears.

-Alcaucin, the names comes from the Arab Al-Cautin which means "The Arches”, is flanked on one side by the peak of the Maroma at 2,080 ms the highest in the La Axarquia.
+ALCAUCIN, the name comes from the Arab Al-Cautin which means "The Arches”, is flanked on one side by the peak of the Maroma at 2,080 mts the highest in the La Axarquia.
 It marks the boundary between Granada and Malaga provinces.
-In the Boquete de Zarraya is a natural passage at the border of Granada Province where in August 1983 a jawbone of a Neanderthal man was discovered.
+In the Boquete de Zafarraya is a natural passage at the border of Granada Province where in August 1983 a jawbone of a Neanderthal man was discovered.
 The Arab baths at Las Majadas is where you can bathe in the sulphur water.
 In the 16th century the innkeeper, El Mellao and his wife were murdered by outlaws.
 This provoked such Christian reprisals that the local Moriscos(moors converted to Christianity) rose up in revolt.
 In the Alcazar Mountains is a Nature Reserve offering all kinds of activities and where the Romeria during the celebrations of San Isidro on May 15th takes place.

-Periana is a prosperous and flourishing town based on two products, oil; considered the best in the Province, and the fruit, especially the peaches, having the most outstanding taste and quality.
-An Arab fiesta is dedicated to the peach every year at the end of the harvest.
 Situated at the north of the lake at La Vinuela the nearby Guaro River provides water for the reservoir and the surrounding land is green and verdant providing a perfect climate for citrus fruit.
 A fiesta is dedicated to the peach every year at the end of the harvest.